+We have recently increased the size of our organization and will need to continue to increase the size of our organization.
 If we fail to manage our growth effectively, our business could be disrupted.

-As of March 31, 2019, we had 79 employees, of whom 42 are based in Israel and 37 are based in the United States.
-We will need to continue to expand our development, quality, sales, managerial, operational, finance, marketing and other resources to manage our operations and clinical trials, continue our development activities and commercialize our product candidates, if approved.
+As of March 31, 2020, we had 174 employees, of whom 44 are based in Israel and 130 are based in the United States.
+We will need to continue to expand our development, quality, managerial, operational, finance, marketing, sales and other resources to manage our operations and clinical trials, continue our development activities and commercialize our product candidates, if approved.
 Our management, personnel, systems and facilities currently in place may not be adequate to support this future growth.
 Our need to effectively execute our expansion strategy requires that we:

-- manage our clinical trials effectively; - identify, recruit, retain, incentivize and integrate additional employees; - manage our internal development efforts effectively while carrying out our contractual obligations to third parties; and - continue to improve our operational, financial and management controls, reporting systems and procedures.
+- · manage our clinical trials effectively; - identify, recruit, retain, incentivize and integrate additional employees; - · manage our internal development efforts effectively while carrying out our contractual obligations to third parties; and - · continue to improve our operational, financial and management controls, reporting systems and procedures.

+As we continue to grow as an organization, including by expanding our development efforts and building out our commercial capabilities in anticipation of commercial launch of Jelmyto, we will evaluate, and may implement, changes to our organization that may be appropriate in order to properly manage and direct our growth and transformation into a commercial-stage company.
 Due to our limited financial resources and our limited experience in managing a larger company, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
+In addition, the ongoing COVID-19 pandemic could make recruiting and training more difficult.
 The physical expansion of our operations may lead to significant costs and may divert our management and business development resources.
-Any inability to manage expansion could delay the execution of our development and strategic objectives or disrupt our operations; and if we are not successful in commercializing our product candidates, either on our own or through collaborations with one or more third parties, our revenues will suffer and we would incur significant additional losses.
+Any inability to manage expansion or other significant changes to our organization could delay the execution of our development, commercialization and strategic objectives or disrupt our operations; and if we are not successful in commercializing our approved product or any of our product candidates that receives regulatory approval, either on our own or through collaborations with one or more third parties, our revenues will suffer and we would incur significant additional losses.